 Catherine J. Murphy

-Catherine J. Murphy, the Larry R. Faulkner Endowed Chair in Chemistry, has pioneered the colloidal synthesis of shape-controlled gold and silver nanoparticles in aqueous solution.
-In the 5-100 nm size range, gold and silver exhibit brilliant shape-dependent optical properties that enable applications in chemical sensing, biological imaging, optical displays, enhanced energy conversion devices, mechanically improved polymer nanocomposites, and even photothermal therapy for thermal ablation of pathogenic cells.
+Catherine J. Murphy, the Larry R. Faulkner Endowed Chair in Chemistry and current Head of that department, has pioneered the colloidal synthesis of shape-controlled gold and silver nanoparticles in aqueous solution.
+In the 5-100 nm size range, gold and silver exhibit brilliant shape-dependent optical properties that enable applications in chemical sensing, biological imaging, optical displays, enhanced energy conversion devices, mechanically improved polymer nanocomposites and even photothermal therapy for thermal ablation of pathogenic cells.
 The spread of gold to so many technology sectors is in part due to Murphy’s work.
-Since 2001, her lab developed the seed-mediated growth method to synthesize these nanomaterials, and has extensively studied their formation mechanisms, kinetics, and surface chemistry.
+Since 2001, her lab developed the seed-mediated growth method to synthesize these nanomaterials and has extensively studied their formation mechanisms, kinetics and surface chemistry.
 The seed-mediated growth approach is now widely adopted by the nanomaterials community as a way to control crystal growth on the nanoscale.
 Murphy’s team was among the first to popularize the notion of preferential adsorption of structure-directing agents to emerging crystal faces as a chemical mechanism for the anisotropic growth of nanomaterials.
 Murphy has broadened the areas of inquiry of nanomaterials to encompass many non-traditional areas (for chemists).
 Murphy’s team has demonstrated the first usage of these nanomaterials as “nano strain gauges” to optically measure deformation of soft matrices (2005, 2007), photothermal destruction of pathogenic bacteria (2008), the ability of nanomaterials to alter cell phenotype (2008-) and the influence of surface chemistry on cellular response (2014-), quantitative understanding of the mechanism of their apparent cytotoxicity (2009) and its mitigation (2009, 2010), the first result for engineered nanomaterial exposure to a whole ecosystem (2009), and that photothermal heating of plasmonic nanoparticles quantitatively alters their surface chemistry (2012-).